-- 74. We use the term 'indirect consent' here to cover situations where a person tells one organisation that they consent to receiving marketing from other organisations.
-This is also sometimes known as 'third party consent' or 'third party optin'. - 75.
+- 83. We use the term 'indirect consent' here to cover situations where a person tells one organisation that they consent to receiving marketing from other organisations.
+This is also sometimes known as 'third party consent' or 'third party optin'. - 84.
 This will be relevant to any organisation using a bought-in marketing list.
 It will not have had any contact with those customers before, so they cannot have told the organisation directly that they consent to its marketing.
-But the list broker or other third party source might claim that the customers have consented to receiving marketing from other organisations. - 76.
-Although there is a well-established trade in third party opt-in lists for traditional forms of marketing, organisations need to be aware that indirect consent might not be enough for texts, emails or automated calls.
+But the list broker or other third party source might claim that the customers have consented to receiving marketing from other organisations.

+- 85. Although there is a well-established trade in third party opt-in lists for traditional forms of marketing, organisations need to be aware that indirect consent will not be enough for texts, emails or automated calls.
 This is because the rules on electronic marketing are stricter, to reflect the more intrusive nature of electronic messages.
 PECR specifically requires that the customer has notified the sender that they consent to messages from them: see the definition of consent above.
-On a strict interpretation, indirect consent would not meet this test as the customer did not directly notify the sender, they notified someone else.
-Therefore it is best practice for an organisation to only send marketing texts and emails, or make automated calls to individuals, if it obtained consent directly from that person. - 77.
+In most circumstances, indirect consent would not meet this test as the customer did not directly notify the sender, they notified someone else.
+Therefore it is best practice for an organisation to only send marketing texts and emails, or make automated calls to individuals, if it obtained consent directly from that person. - 86.
 However, we do accept that indirect consent might be valid in some circumstances, if it is clear and specific enough.
-In essence, the customer must have anticipated that their details would be passed to the organisation in question, and that they
+In essence, the customer must have anticipated that their details would be passed to the organisation in question, and that they were consenting to messages from that organisation.
+This will depend on what exactly they were told when consent was obtained. - 87.
+Clearly, organisations cannot infer consent just because consent was given to a similar organisation, or an organisation in the same group.
+It must have extended to the organisation actually sending the message as well. - 88.
+Indirect consent may therefore be valid if that organisation was specifically named.
+But if the consent was more general (eg marketing 'from selected third parties') this will not demonstrate valid consent to marketing calls, texts or emails. - 89.
+However indirect consent could also be valid if the consent very clearly described precise and defined categories of organisations and the organisation wanting to use the consent clearly falls within that description.
+Consent is not likely to be valid where an individual is presented with a long, seemingly exhaustive list, of general categories of organisations.
+The names of the categories used must be tightly defined and understandable to individuals.
+In practice, this means that the categories of companies need to be sufficiently specific that individuals could reasonably foresee the types of companies that they would receive marketing from, how they would receive that marketing and what the marketing would be.